-Earliest sunsets for 40 degrees N. around now | EarthSky.org
+Earliest sunset for 40 degrees N. around now

 So there’s variation in the exact dates, but the sequence is always the same for both hemispheres.
 First: earliest sunset before the winter solstice, the winter solstice itself, latest sunrise after the winter solstice.
 Half a year later: earliest sunrise before the summer solstice, the summer solstice itself, latest sunset.

 The earliest and latest sunsets and sunrises are lovely phenomena that happen around every solstice.
-People around the world notice them and often ask about them.

-Click here for more details on why the earliest sunset doesn’t fall on the shortest day.

-Bottom line: The 2018 solstice comes on December 21, but the earliest sunsets at mid-northern latitudes – say, 40 degrees north latitude – happen on or near December 7.
+Bottom line: The 2020 solstice comes on December 21 by Universal Time, but the earliest sunsets at mid-northern latitudes – say, 40 degrees north latitude – happen on and around December 7 or 8.
 Latitudes closer to the equator had their earliest sunsets in late November, or earlier in December.
-Latitudes closer to the Arctic Circle have their earliest sunsets closer to the December solstice.
+Latitudes closer to the Arctic Circle will have their earliest sunsets closer to the December solstice.

 Solstice tale of two cities: New York, NY, and St. Augustine, FL